Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 #### Questions
 1. What is the role of cognition and thought in learning?
+2. What is cognitive learning theory ?`252`
+3. Difference between cognitive learning theory  vs classical or operant learning ?`252`
+4.
-2. To which observation of media aggression produces subsequent aggression on the part of viewers is a crucial—and controversial—question.`Page 255`
+5. To which observation of media aggression produces subsequent aggression on the part of viewers is a crucial—and controversial—question.`Page 255`
-3. What about real-life exposure to actual violence?
+6. What about real-life exposure to actual violence?
 Does it also lead to increases in aggression?
 The answer is yes.
 Exposure to actual fi rearm violence (being shot or being shot at) doubles the probability that an adolescent will commit serious violence over the next two years.
-4. Do the differences in teaching approaches between cultures affect how people learn?
+7. Do the differences in teaching approaches between cultures affect how people learn?
 Yes, Styles in learning
-5. When people check their messages as soon as their device beeps, is that an example of classical conditioning, operant conditioning, or cognitive learning?
+8. When people check their messages as soon as their device beeps, is that an example of classical conditioning, operant conditioning, or cognitive learning?
 Why?
 6. In the example of people checking their messages, what is the stimulus and what is the response?